Jim McCauley, County Clerk-Recorder-Registrar of Voters

 Voter registration and voter turnout on Election Day has increased with the 18-24 year olds since the inception of this program, another indication of its success.

 Senior Citizen Voter Outreach

 Placer County considers our senior citizen groups to be some of the most valuable who exercise their right to vote.
 They keep up to date on political issues and have been faithful voters throughout the years.
 In order to keep their registrations current, we have implemented an outreach program for those senior citizens who have moved into senior residential homes and assisted care homes.
-Election staff assists these voters with completing voter registration cards and offer permanenet vote by mail status.
-Election personnel can determine if the voter is registered at their current residence by looking at the registrations rolls.
-This innovate outreach program has been very successful and rewarding.
+Election staff assists these voters with completing voter registration cards and offer permanent vote by mail status.
+Election personnel can determine if the voter is registered at their current residence address by looking at the registration rolls.
+This innovative outreach program has been very successful and rewarding.